Borj Masouda: Location and etymology

 The fort is located at the northeast corner of the medina, near Bab Charki.
 It owes its name to Masouda Essamra, a black woman who sheltered the fort and who dedicated her life to the service of the black community of Sfax.

 History

 According to Mahmoud Megdiche, the fort takes its name from a black woman who lived in Sfax and who dedicated her life to helping the inhabitants of the city and the protection of the fort.
 It is very difficult to specify the date of its construction, but it appears in the Louis Salvador illustrations of Habsburg-Lorraine in 1789.
-In addition, the nature of its columns suggests that it was built before the Hafsid dynasty succeeded to the power.
+In addition, the nature of its columns suggests that it was built before the Hafsid dynasty succeeded to power.
 Its main role was the surveillance of the north and east facades of the medina.

 In 1857, and following the orders of the Bey, a brotherhood was created within it with Sheikh El Sellami at its leader.